top of page

 Tracey.jpg

-Tracey was an undergraduate Psychology student here in UL and is currently in year 4 of her PhD.
-She is currently being supervised by Prof Stephen Gallagher and Dr Siobhan Howard.
-Tracey's thesis is examining the mediators (motivation) and moderators (early life adversity) of the depression and cardiovascular reactivity relationship.
+Tracey was an undergraduate Psychology student here in UL and completed her PhD, under the supervision of Prof Stephen Gallagher and Dr Siobhan Howard.
+Tracey's thesis examined the mediators (motivation) and moderators (early life adversity) of the depression and cardiovascular reactivity relationship.

 Contact via email: tracey.keogh@ul.ie